ks2847/Assignment_5_Python/README.md

 #Task_2: Demonstrate List slicing.

-List comprehension used to create original list as required by Program. list slice method & reverse method used to extract the element from list & reverse it as required by Program Print function used to print as output display as required by Program.
+List comprehension used to create original list as required by Program. list slice method & reverse method used to extract the element from list & reverse it as required by Program.
+Print function used to print as output display as required by Program.